Terms & Conditions

 - “Europe” means the European Economic Area, the United Kingdom of Great Britain and Northern Ireland and Switzerland and destinations listed in the First Schedule.

-- “Firearms” means firearms as defined in Section 4(i) of the Firearms and Offensive Weapons Act 1990.
+- “Firearms” means firearms as defined in Section 1 of the Firearms Act 1925 as amended.

 - "Fictitious Postage Stamp" means any facsimile or imitation or representation of any stamp or franking impression for denoting any rate or duty of postage whether of the State or of any other country or State or any other postal service provider.